Kimserey/BlogArchive/20160830_bring_internationalization_websharper.md

 });
 ```

-To summarize, in order to provide accurate translation, when changing language, we need to set the language for i18next, momentjs and numeraljs.
+To summarize, in order to provide accurate translation, when changing language, we need to:
-And after the language changed, we can apply the translations.
+ 1. set the language for i18next, momentjs and numeraljs.
+ 2. apply the translations using our translate method and the `localize` method added by jquery.

 So we will have something like that:
 ```
 var $culture = ... some culture ...

-//Sets Momentjs language
+// 1 - Sets Momentjs language
 moment.locale($culture);

-//Sets numeraljs language
+// 1- Sets numeraljs language
 numeral.language($culture);

-//Sets i18next language
+// 1 - Sets i18next language
 i18next.changeLanguage(culture, function(err, t) {

-    //Translates text JQuery
+    // 2 - Translates text JQuery
     $('body').localize();

-    //Translates dates Momentjs
+    // 2- Translates dates Momentjs
     $('[data-translate-date]').each(function() {
         translate({
             el: $(this),